 A backlog of stagnated blood combined with associated hypoxia results in extravasation of blood constituents, causing further stagnation and so on, resulting in the creation of a vicious circle of events.
 Ischaemic damage to the retina stimulates increased production of vascular endothelial growth factor (VEGF) which, in turn, may lead to neovascularisation - a process that can result in haemorrhage (as the new vessels are of poor quality) or neovascular glaucoma (the new vessels grow into the aqueous drainage system, so clogging it up).
 Factors contributing to this pathophysiology include:

-- Systemic conditions such as hypertension (found in 64% of patients with retinal vein occlusion (RVO)), hyperlipidaemia, diabetes, smoking and obesity.
+- Systemic conditions such as hypertension (found in 64% of patients with RVO), hyperlipidaemia, diabetes, smoking and obesity.

 - Raised intraocular pressure.